auth0/auth0-python/README.rst

 Success!

-All endpoints follow a similar structure to the ``connections`` one, and try to follow as closely as possible the `API documentation <https://auth0.com/docs/api/v2>`_.
+All endpoints follow a similar structure to ``connections``, and try to follow as closely as possible the `API documentation <https://auth0.com/docs/api/v2>`_.

 ========================